linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 {{< youtube kgdoVeyoO2E >}}

 Fail2ban is a log-parsing application that monitors system logs for symptoms of an automated attack on your Linode.
+In this guide, you will learn how to use Fail2ban to secure your server.

 When an attempted compromise is located, using the defined parameters, Fail2ban will add a new rule to iptables to block the IP address of the attacker, either for a set amount of time or permanently.
 Fail2ban can also alert you through email that an attack is occurring.

 Fail2ban is primarily focused on SSH attacks, although it can be further configured to work for any service that uses log files and can be subject to a compromise.

 {{< note >}}
 The steps required in this guide require root privileges.
 Be sure to run the steps below as **root** or with the `sudo` prefix.
-For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+For more information on privileges, see our [Users and Groups](/docs/guides/linux-users-and-groups) guide.
 {{< /note >}}

 {{< caution >}}
 Fail2ban is intended to be used in conjunction with an already-hardened server and should not be used as a replacement for secure firewall rules.
 {{< /caution >}}

-## Install Fail2ban
+## How to Install Fail2ban

 Follow the [Getting Started](/docs/getting-started) guide to configure your basic server.
-You may also want to review the [Securing Your Server](/docs/security/securing-your-server) guide before beginning.
+You may also want to review the [Securing Your Server](/docs/guides/securing-your-server) guide before beginning.

 ### CentOS 7